-The United Kingdom recognizes at a minimum a "right to return without residence" which is akin to an easement or incorporeal hereditament interest in property although it also recognizes a reversion right after the joint US-UK military mission in the Chagos Archipelago is completed.
+The United Kingdom recognizes at a minimum a "right to return without residence" by Chagossians which is akin to an easement or incorporeal hereditament interest in property.
+The United Kingdom also recognizes a reversion right after the joint US-UK military mission in the Chagos Archipelago is completed.

-The right to resettlement clearly involves ownership of land or land rights while a right to return with an eventual reversion implies at a minimum some sort of communal property interest.
+A right to resettlement clearly involves ownership of land or land rights while a right to return with an eventual reversion implies at a minimum some sort of communal property interest.